 - If there is a gun in the home, ensure it’s easy for the adults to access.
 All adults in the house should know where firearms and ammunition are stored.

 Once the plan is established, it’s time to rehearse so that everyone knows what to do, should a real home invasion occur.
 Being caught off-guard by a burglar without a rehearsed plan is a recipe for heightened danger.

 As terrifying as a home invasion is, there are additional steps to consider in order to stay alive.
 In the following video, How to Survive provides a list of basic know-how to help individuals and families live through a home invasion.
 Take a look:

 Here are a few steps that could help a family stay safe during a robbery in the home:

 - Get away from the house if possible.
 Getting out of the house and away from intruders is the best bet for surviving a burglary.
-If it’s possible, follow the route of escape and get to safety.
+If possible, follow the escape route and get to safety.

 - Avoid hiding in the master bedroom.
 According to How to Survive, most people store their valuables in the master bedroom.
 Therefore, it’s the first place an intruder will look for valuables.

 - Don’t confront the burglar(s).
 Most burglars don’t want to encounter a homeowner.
 Burglars prefer to rob a home when there is no one inside.
 They’re counting on the residents to be gone while they steal valuables.
 If a burglar and a homeowner face off with one another during a robbery, the situation can quickly escalate into life-threatening danger.